WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * think of **alarms for deployment, triggers and such**

+- you are able to **edit the deployment group without any issues**.
+So going from blue-green to in-place is possible.

 ##### Application specification files

 - used to **managing each deployment** along with **lifecycle event hooks**